Layback in DaVinci Resolve

 Reopening Projects

 Although databases do not contain media, they do contain all of the metadata for every project.
-They also contain all of the timelines for every project you have worked on.
+They also contain all of the timelines for each project you have worked on.

 When you open the DaVinci Resolve project file (.drp), your audio and video files within the project may not be automatically relinked.
 To relink your media: select all clips that need to be relinked, right click > relink selected clips… > navigate to the correct project folder.
 (Make sure you add FVCentral as a storage location so that Resolve can access all required media.)